salsowelim/odoo_hijri_datepicker/README.md

 # Odoo Hijri Datepicker
 Hijri Calendar datepicker add-on for Odoo ERP (version 11)

-This is a repost of part of the work I've involved in @ [KACST Seder ERP project](https://github.com/SederERP/SederERP).
+This is a repost of part of the work I've involved in @ [KACST SERP ERP project](https://github.com/SerpERP/SerpERP).
 (Please refer to original poster/project for issues or pull requests).
 This is an upgrade from an original contributer.
 You can find the original source code in "original implementation" folder.

 ## Description: